camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 ```

 ### Skill level: Intermediate

 You've used Kubernetes before.
-If not, why not try a
+If not, why not try a [tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/) and spin up your first cluster?

 # What is Camunda BPM